AmberGraceSoftware/Dex/docs/Chapter1/MappingChildComponents.md

 ## Observable Children

-In previous sections, we saw the third argument of `Dec.New`/`Dec.Clone` `Dec.Premade` can be used to create child VirtualInstance when a root/parent object is rendered.
+In previous sections, we saw the third argument of `Dex.New`/`Dex.Clone` `Dex.Premade` can be used to create child VirtualInstance when a root/parent object is rendered.

 In many cases of a UI's design, a VirtualInstance may need to have child